appneta/tcpreplay/README.md

 California, Berkeley, Lawrence Berkeley Laboratory and its contributors.

 ## Authors and Contributors
-Tcpreplay is authored by Aaron Turner(@synfinatic).
-In 2013 Fred Klassen (@fklassen), Founder and VP Network Technology, [AppNeta Inc.](http://appneta.com) added performance features and enhancements, and ultimately took over the maintenance of Tcpreplay.
+Tcpreplay is authored by Aaron Turner.
+In 2013 Fred Klassen, Founder and VP Network Technology, [AppNeta Inc.](http://appneta.com) added performance features and enhancements, and ultimately took over the maintenance of Tcpreplay.

 The source code repository has moved to GitHub.
 You can get a working copy of the repository by installing **git** and executing:
 ```